 FMI states that developing economies are still held back because of a lack of capital and technological know-how.

 45 passport initiatives and border management programs.

 Our contribution to these projects provides us with:

 - an excellent overview of the technology involved,

 - as well as the context of its use.

 designing some of the most secure and attractive passports to appear in recent years.

-secure electronic passports, we believe Gemalto's mission is also to contribute to informing our partners and the wider industry, sharing best practices and presenting expert analysis.
+As a significant player in the world of secure electronic passports, we believe Gemalto's mission is also to contribute to informing our partners and the wider industry, sharing best practices, and presenting expert analysis.

 We'll be happy to talk with you about your e-passport migration project.